-SAtion’s support network of industry leaders, active members, professional partners, investors, and innovators are united to use their resources, valuable insight, financial investments, and skills to work together to bring to light the vision of this national initiative and create a digital nation.
+SAtion’s support network of industry leaders, professional partners, investors, and innovators are united to use their resources, valuable insight, financial investments, and skills to work together to bring to light the vision of this national initiative and create a digital nation.
 Together they nurture and share rich resources of knowledge, finance, and experience to turn a struggling economy into a thriving one.
 This macroeconomic approach will ensure sustainability, thereby safeguarding livelihoods, and ultimately, improving the social wellbeing of all South Africans.

 Together, this generative network will transform the historical transactional landscape of the economy of South Africa into an effective, digitalised, inclusive solution through all tiers of business.
 Furthermore, these partnerships work together in the Fourth Industrial Revolution to not only be globally competitive but to improve the lives of all South Africans.